void-intelligence/Vortex/README.md

 // Gradient Descent as the optimizer with a learning rate of 0.03 var net = new Network(new QuadraticCost(), new GradientDescent(0.03));

-// Dropout chance of 0f for all layers (it wouldn't work either way on a Fully connected layer either way)
 // Fully Connected (Dense) layer with 3 inputs (our input layer) using
 // Normal distribution of [-0.5, 0.5) scaled down to 0.01
 net.CreateLayer(new FullyConnected(3, new Tanh(), new None(), new Normal(), new NoMutation()));